Rajendra-kharbuja/JiraInsights/PROJECT_METRICS_SPECIFICATIONS.md

 *   **Interpretation:** (As previously defined)

 ---
-*This document MUST be updated whenever new data sources are added, metrics are defined/modified, calculation logic changes, or configuration related to metrics (like status mappings, default fetched fields, or parsed data structures) is altered.
+*This document MUST be updated whenever new data sources are added, metrics are defined/modified, calculation logic changes, or configuration related to metrics is altered.
 Consistency between this document, `config.py`, and relevant Python modules is critical.*